 I remember Easy Street.
 It was a giant arcade.
 I remember playing some games there and getting tickets for prizes.
-What I remember most from there is the tunnels.
-It had the giant play center for kids.
-You’d climb throughout all the brightly colored tunnels, slide down into the ball pit.
+What I remember most from there are the tunnels.
+It had the giant play centre for kids.
+You’d climb throughout all the brightly coloured tunnels, slide down into the ball pit.
 I loved going there.
 It closed eventually, that was a sad time.
 I remember when we found another place that was the same idea, but it wasn’t the same.
 There was something about Easy Street.
 I remember having food there, though I don’t remember what I ate, I just remember eating.
 That all changed when it closed though.

-I remember the science center.
+I remember the science centre.
 Going there with my uncle and grandpa.
-Exploring the building and trying out every set up.
-The Imax theater.
+Exploring the building and trying out every setup.
+The Imax theatre.
 I remember when my uncle told us to pick anything we wanted out of the gift shop.
 I remember wanting something really bad and my uncle being happy to get it for me.
 It was a sunken ship that you put into a jar and you grow seaweed.
 I remember my grandma being mad that I had him spend that much money on me and my sister scolding my grandma because he really wanted to get it for me.
 This has now changed.
 It’s in a new building and I have never been in it.
 I’m sure it’s very different.

 I remember finding out about Bourbon Street Grill which continues to be on my ‘must do’ list every time I still go to Calgary, and always have to go with the same uncle.
 This hasn’t changed, it will be a sad day if it closes.

 I remember Heritage Park, another place I still go.
 I remember my grandpa, and sometimes grandma, taking my sister and I. We would go early in the morning for breakfast and then my sister would have a plastic fork (forky) that she would use to punch out each place that we visit.
 I remember cheese buns.
 I remember all the pocket change we got to buy ourselves some treats.
-I remember riding the bus and imaging what it was like back in the day to travel that way.
-I remember looking at the trains being my grandpa’s favorite thing.
+I remember riding the bus and imagining what it was like back in the day to travel that way.
+I remember looking at the trains being my grandpa’s favourite thing.

 I remember going to Calaway Park with another uncle.
 I loved all the rides, especially the log ride and the strawberry.
 I remember my cousins going with us.
 It’s been a long time.
 I would love to go back.